 BPKM employs digital certificates to allow CMTSs to verify the binding between a CM's identity (encoded in a digital certificate's subject name) and its public key.
-The CMTS does this by validating the CM certificate's certification path.
-This path will typically consist of three chained certificates: the CM certificate, the Manufacturer CA certificate or CableLabs Mfg CA certificate, and the DOCSIS Root CA certificate (see Section 13.1).
-Validating the chain follows the "Basic Path Validation" rules defined in [RFC 3280].
+The CMTS does this by validating the CM Device Certificate's certification path.
+This path will typically consist of three chained certificates: the CM Device Certificate, the Device CA certificate (Mfg CA certificate for legacy PKI), and the Root CA certificate (see Section 13.1).
+Validating the chain follows the "Basic Path Validation" rules defined in [RFC 5280].
+The CMTS MUST support validating certificate chains from the legacy PKI defined in DOCSIS 3.0 and the new PKI defined in this specification.

-[RFC 4131] requires that CMTSs support administrative controls that allow the operator to override certification chain validation by identifying a particular CA or CM Certificate as trusted or untrusted.
-This section specifies the management model for the exercise of these controls, as well as the processing a CMTS undertakes to assess a CM Certificate's validity, and thus verify the binding between the CM's identity and its public key.
+[RFC 4131] requires that CMTSs support administrative controls that allow the operator to override certification chain validation by identifying a particular CA or CM Device Certificate as trusted or untrusted.
+This section specifies the management model for the exercise of these controls, as well as the processing a CMTS undertakes to assess a CM Device Certificate's validity, and thus verify the binding between the CM's identity and its public key.

-The CMTS MUST be able to process certificate serialNumber values containing 20 octets or fewer.
+The CMTS MUST be able to process certificate serial Number values containing 20 octets or fewer.
 The CMTS MUST accept certificates that have serial numbers that are negative or zero.

 Appendix III describes the format of the subject name field for each type of DOCSIS certificate.
 The issuer field of a certificate matches exactly the subject field of the issuing certificate.
-Any certificate transmitted by a CM in an Auth Info or Auth Request message has name fields that conform to the format described in Appendix III.
+New PKI certificates transmitted by a CM in an Auth Info or Auth Request message have name fields that conform to the format described in Appendix III.
 A CMTS MUST be capable of processing the name fields of a certificate if the name fields conform to the indicated format in Appendix III.
 A CMTS MAY choose to accept a certificate that has name fields that do not conform to the indicated format in Appendix III.